Skip to main content

 Foreign Bank Account Report:

-• Wymagane jeśli AGGREGATE polish accounts > $10 000 anytime during year
+• Required if AGGREGATE Polish accounts > $10,000 anytime during the year

-• Filed SEPARATELY z taxes (do BSA E-Filing System)
+• Filed SEPARATELY from taxes (to BSA E-Filing System)

 • Polish checking, savings, investment accounts